-Using folders on your home screen and how to make the most of them
+How to make the most of Android home screen folders

-They're bigger on the inside, have a lot of cool toys hidden inside, and are easily disguised and overlooked.
+Android folders aren't just places to put apps.
+Here's what you need to know! {intro}

 Folders are by no means a new concept for launchers, but they come with no small amount of stigma, especially when it comes to their looks.
 Thankfully, there are a few tricks for both using them and theming them that might help you learn to bite the bullet and fill up some folders.

 Making folders in Android launchers

 Creating a new folder on your home screen is as easy as dragging one app shortcut on top of another in most launchers.
-Getting rid of a folder is just as simple: you can either drag it to the trash just like a widget, or if you drag all but one app out of the folder, the folder will revert back to a single app shortcut.
+Getting rid of a folder is just as simple: you can either drag it to the trash, or if you drag all but one app out of the folder, the folder will revert back to a single app shortcut.

 While most launchers don't have a limit to how much to can put in a home screen folder, as a rule of thumb you should keep it between two and nine.
 Once you get over ten apps in a folder, things can get a little hectic.